coderefinery/train-the-trainer/_episodes/07-partnership.md

 - After phase 2, travel and accommodation for workshops will be financed by the hosting institution, similarly to the Carpentries model.
-- The lesson material will be maintained by the community and volunteers.
+- The lesson material will be maintained by the community, volunteers, and in-kind staff time.
 - Employers will be encouraged to allow instructors across Nordics to participate in-kind in 1-2 workshops/year.
 - A completely self-financed organization may not be realistic, but we aim to arrive at a project which can continue using 0.5 - 1 FTE/year for coordination.